We are glad to announce that we just launched our new website!

 The exchange of goods and services among the countries has been one of the important factors in the world coming together as an inter-connected global village.

 Such important transactions are carried out under the expertise and care of import-export professionals, who are entrusted to find the best ways to go about goods exchange at a global scale.

 International Import Export internship in Korea gives a good overview of your typical work responsibilities as an import-export specialist.

 If you've earned or are in the process of earning your business degree, then now is the right time for you to pursue the International Import Export internship in Korea.

 Import-export specialists bear various responsibilities concerning with shipment management across international borders.

 International Import Export internship in Korea will give you a sneak peek into what these responsibilities are.

-You’ll learn about providing quality and economical packaging for the shipments, ensuring that shipments comply with custom regulations, tracking shipments from source to delivery, advising clients on issues like duties, tariffs, quotas and insurance, coordinating with custom agents to enable smooth shipment passage, etc.
+You'll learn about providing quality and economical packaging for the shipments, ensuring that shipments comply with customs regulations, tracking shipments from source to delivery, advising clients on issues like duties, tariffs, quotas and insurance, coordinating with custom agents to enable smooth shipment passage, etc.